ppy/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

 1. All remaining will be matched to each other based on their Preliminary groups placement as described above.
 2. Players will compete against each other using the modified Double Elimination system.
 3. The modified Double Elimination System works as follows:
-   - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
+   - Players who lose in the upper bracket can still play again on the lower bracket.
-   - Players who lose in the Lower Bracket will be eliminated from the tournament.
+   - Players who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the the Upper Bracket will start the match with a 2-point advantage against the winner of the Lower Bracket. **There will be no Grand Final bracket reset.**
+   - In the Grand Final, the winner of the the upper bracket will start the match with a 2-point advantage against the winner of the lower bracket. **There will be no bracket reset in the Grand Final.**
 4. Players who can compete in the next round are determined by the following criteria:
    - In the Round of 64, Round of 32, and Round of 16, each player needs to win 6 points in order to win a match.
 (Best-of-11)
    - In the Quarterfinals and Semifinals, each player needs to win 7 points in order to to win a match.
 (Best-of-13)